1-800-487-3808 9:00am - 9:00pm EST Daily

-Hammer toe is a deformity in the middle joint of the toe.
-It is similar to mallet toe, which occurs in the joint nearest the toenail.
-Both conditions arise from an imbalance in the toe’s soft tissues.
+Hammer toes, similar to mallet toes, arise from an imbalance in the toe’s soft tissues.
 Hammer toe can cause pain and swelling, and may contribute to the development of blisters and calluses.
 Luckily, there are many ways to treat hammer toe at home.
 Read on to learn more.

 Learn more about claw toe, mallet toe, and curly toe in our post on crooked toe conditions.

-Shoes that have a tight toe box, such as high heels or pointed flats, crowd the toes.
+Ill-fitting shoes that have a tight toe box, such as high heels or pointed flats, crowd the toes.
 Crowded toes are unable to lie flat, increasing the risk that the joint will become bent out of shape.
 Continuously wearing tight shoes will cause the toes to curl even in bare feet.

 If you jam or stub your toes, you are at increased risk of hammer toe.
 That’s because the injury can damage the tissues at the joint and throw them out of alignment.
 People who have previously broken a toe are also at risk of hammer toe, even after the fracture heals.